gee-community/arcgis-earthengine-toolbox/docs/installation.md

 Admin rights are typically only required during installation.
 Most gcloud commands and operations can be performed without admin rights, provided the user has the correct permissions within Google Cloud.

-**When Google Cloud SDK is installed, the Google Earth Engine authentication will use Google Cloud Application Default Credentials.** Therefore, the user needs to setup the Google Cloud Application Default Credentials before using Earth Engine.
+**When Google Cloud SDK is installed, the Google Earth Engine authentication will use Google Cloud Application Default Credentials.** Therefore, the user needs to setup the Google Cloud Application Default Credentials before using the Earth Engine.
 To achieve this, follow the steps below.

 ### Finding Your Google Cloud Project ID
 Before proceeding, you'll need your Google Cloud Project ID.
 To find it: